jandie1505/MusicBot/README.md

 - /volume <0-200> - Change the volume (Only available on amd64 devices)
 - /playnow <song name / link> - Plays a specific song immediately
 ##### Admin Commands
-- /mbsettings info - Overview of settings
-- /mbsettings djrole add/remove `<role>` - Add/Remove DJ Roles
-- /mbsettings djrole clear - Clear DJ Roles
-- /mbsettings ephemeral `<true/false>` - Enable/Disable ephemeral (private) messages
-- /mbsettings blacklist add/remove `<link>` - Add/remove link to/from blacklist
-- /mbsettings blacklist clear/list - Clear/list blacklist
+- /mbsettings `<action>` `[value]` - Settings command
+- You need to select an action from the dropdown menu of the command.
+- All settings are explained if you run the specific action without a value.
 ##### Other commands
 - /cmd `<command>` - Send a command to the bot console (Owner only!)
 - /help - Shows the bot help page (everyone)
 ## Blacklists
 There are 3 types of blacklists.
 The default blacklist or music blacklist, the keyword blacklist and the artist blacklist.
 The default blacklist is for blacklisting video ids or youtube video urls.
 The keyword blacklist is for blacklisting keywords in the title of the video.
 The artist blacklist is for blacklisting channel names.
 All these blacklists are available as a global and a guild blacklist.
 Guild admins can bypass the guild blacklist.
 The global blacklist can't be bypassed.
-The blacklists can be managed with the `blacklist`, `keywordblacklist` and `artistblacklist` commands.
+The blacklists can be managed via the `database music-blacklist` command.
 ## Bot console
-The bot console can also be accessed with the `/cmd <command>` command (owner only).
+The bot console can also be accessed by the configured bot owner with the `/cmd <command>` command.
 ##### Commands
-- `help` - List all commands
+- `help` - List all commands (planned)
-- `guild` - Guild management
+- `bot` - Manage the bot (ShardManager) (start/stop/status)
-- `player` - Player management
+- `shards` - Shards management (start/stop/list/...)
-- `blacklist` - Music blacklist management
+- `database` - Database management (guild data, guild whitelist, blacklist)
-- `keywordblacklist` - Keyword blacklist management
+- `guild` - Manage guilds
-- `artistblacklist` - Channel name blacklist management
+- `player` - Manage music players
-- `cmdreload <true>` - Reload commands (true = complete reload)
+- `commands` - Manage global commands (delete/setup/list)
-- `shards` - Shards management
-- `verbose` - Verbose logging
+- `stop` - Shut down MusicBot